Skip to product information

 Sale Sold out

-TK-page paperback / 5.5" x 8.5" / ISBN 9781589882140
+217-page paperback / 5.5" x 8.5" / ISBN 9781589882140

 Publication Date: 8/18/2026 (available for preorder)

 The story begins with the 1876 Centennial Celebration in Philadelphia.
-This enormous affair attracted millions of visitors from around the country and the world, and was, among other things, a venue for all types of art works, including erotica.
+This enormous affair attracted millions of visitors from around the country and the world, and was, among other things, a venue for all types of artwork, including erotica.
 Kammen explains, "Although there was pornography of one sort or another all along, the dissemination of such pictures and at an affordable price into smaller cities and villages in the country can be traced directly to the advances in photography in the 1850s and to the 1876 Centennial Celebration."
 The Beardsleys brought several images home from the fair to their small photography studio and proceeded to show them to select customers.

 The town leaders of Ithaca, a hamlet about to grow rapidly thanks to the presence of the recently-founded Cornell University, were vigilant to protect their town’s good name.
-Through the lens of the trial, Kammen explores the local social control agency of the day; considers the influence of Anthony Comstock’s legislation for social purity on smaller communities; and notes the odd role of women in the law.
+Through the lens of the trial, Kammen explores the local social control agency of the day; considers the influence of Anthony Comstock’s legislation for social purity on smaller communities; and notes the conflicted role of women in the law.
 In vivid detail, this small-town trial dramatizes the same forces at work today, as citizens strive to balance the public and private virtues.

 Carol Kammen has authored more than a dozen books about New York State history; a historical novel, Lamentations; and a reference book, On Doing Local History, now in its third edition.
 She is a retired Senior Lecturer in History at Cornell University, a former editorial writer for History News, the Tompkins County Historian for the past twenty-five years, and winner of the New York State Historian of the Year award.
 She lives in Ithaca, NY, where she is busily retired and politically engaged.